 Website not on Google?
 This is a common problem with websites for small businesses across the globe.

 There can be a combined number of reasons that a website is not showing up on Google search results.
+Two main reasons are:

 The designer of the website has not taken into account the programming requirements that must be followed for a website to be ranked.
 Much of the time the small business does not even know there are requirements and guidelines.
+Read my post on website design and SEO.

 Or over the years it has been online, the business owner does not support or grow the site, leaving it to float in the ether.
 It can do well to start with, then disappear from search pages.
 The website becomes outdated, and may not meet current standards.